vikas-0/GeekyHub/content/post/making-a-whatsapp-bot-using-python-selenium.md

 +++
-title= "Build a Simple WhatsApp bot in Python using Selenium" date= 2017-10-20T17:51:16+05:30 draft= false description = "DIY Article for building a simple WhatsApp bot using Python and Selenium"
+title= "Build a Simple WhatsApp Bot in Python Using Selenium" date= 2017-10-20T17:51:16+05:30 draft= false description = "DIY Article for building a simple WhatsApp bot using Python and Selenium"